daviddavo/jgmd/.github/ISSUE_TEMPLATE/update_entry.md

 ---
 name: Update Entry
-about: Tell us if you found out that the deletion process changed on a given website
+about: Tell us if you found out that the data access process changed on a given website
 title: ''
 labels: 'update_entry'
 assignees: ''